josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## January 31, 2018B JMJ: Simplifying the `_trace` method
+It used to be that `_trace` took an extra (and first) argument recording message type, which was inserted with a `_ty: ` prefix.
+There were several places in the code where this first argument was forgotten, only caught at runtime.
+Also it was somewhat tedious to add this extra parameter.
+I considered inserting a `_ty: ` prefix any, assuming the message starts with a word that could be interpreted as the message type.
+Unfortunately that doesn't require a boundary between that first word and subsequent text.
+To keep things simple, the new `_trace` simply prefixes `_msg: `.
+There is no type value.
+A future trace method (`trace2`?) could add a type.
+Let's actually use trace output in programs that analyze logs before imposing this extra burden.
+The plan for now is to simply follow the convention that the first word in trace messages is a kind of type.
+Perhaps post-processing of logs can promote that to a type.
+For example: `"DROP_SEND dropping send because transport closing"`.
+Perhaps we can standardize on these tags - for now they are not specified formally - perhaps comments can list the current list of pseudo-message-types.

-## January 31, 2018G JMJ: New class concurrent_helper.ConcurrentInvoke
+## January 31, 2018A JMJ: New class concurrent_helper.ConcurrentInvoke
 I implemented class `ConcurrentInvoke` to make sure that concurrently executed tasks properly log exceptions and there is a way to stop future executions of concurrent tasks.
 This came up writing comm tests, where I wanted to execute certain functions in a different thread context, so was using a `ThreadPoolExecutor`, but the problem is that exceptions thrown in the context of the executor are hidden unless the future (returned by `executor.submit`) is checked for exceptions.
 In the case where we simply want to run the task in a different thread's context, we don't track these futures so never know if an exception was thrown.

-`ConcurrentInvoke.invoke` or `ConcurrentInvoke.tagged_invoke` are equivalent to `Executor.submit`, however
+`ConcurrentInvoke.invoke` or `ConcurrentInvoke.tagged_invoke` are equivalent to
-they will save away a bounded number (`ConcurrentInvoke.MAX_EXCEPTIONS`) of exceptions for later analysis, AND they will suppress invocations if a past exception has occurred.
+`Executor.submit`, however they will save away a bounded number (`ConcurrentInvoke.MAX_EXCEPTIONS`) of exceptions for later analysis, AND they will suppress invocations if a past exception has occurred.
 Additionally, if a logger is supplied in the constructor, the details of the exception are logged.

 `ConcurrentInvoke` has been implemented, along with unit test class `TestConcurrentInvoker`.
 Tests pass and Pylint score remains 10.0

 ## January 29, 2018G JMJ: Wrote helper method `getsome`
 Implemented a generator that calls a supplied function multiple times, up to a maximum number of times.